What Demands Attention in Urban Street Scenes? From Scene Understanding towards Road Safety: A Survey of Vision-driven Datasets and Studies: Critical Tasks and Corresponding Datasets

-RDD2022 \cite{RDD2022}, released as part of CRDDC \cite{10021040}, represents the latest iteration of the RDD series.
-Thus, in our paper, we focus exclusively on this version.
-RDD2022 extends the scope to 47,420 road images collected from six countries (e.g., the Czech Republic) to support global road damage detection.
-As shown in Fig.~\ref{fig:rdd_visualization}, images are gathered using various devices, capturing various illumination and weather conditions \cite{RDD2022}.
-Despite only four resolutions reported in \cite{RDD2022}, analysis of the \href{https://github.com/sekilab/RoadDamageDetector?tab=readme-ov-file}{released package} reveals ten resolutions, ranging from 512×512 to 4040×2035.
-As illustrated in Fig.~\ref{fig:rdd_visualization}, annotations created only for training images denote damages using enclosed bounding boxes and class labels.
+\paragraph{\textbf{RDD2022:}} Released as part of CRDDC \cite{10021040}, RDD2022 \cite{RDD2022} represents the latest iteration of the RDD series and thereby we focus exclusively on this version.
+RDD2022 extends the scope to 47,420 road images collected from six countries to support global road damage detection.
+Despite only four resolutions reported in \cite{RDD2022}, \href{https://github.com/sekilab/RoadDamageDetector?tab=readme-ov-file}{released package} covers ten varieties, ranging from 512×512 to 4040×2035.
+As shown in Fig.~\ref{fig:rdd_visualization}, images are gathered using various devices, capturing various illumination and weather conditions \cite{RDD2022} and annotations created only for training images denote damages using enclosed bounding boxes and class labels.
 Although \cite{RDD2022} only claims four categories, including longitudinal cracks (\textit{D00}), transverse cracks (\textit{D10}), alligator cracks (\textit{D20}), and potholes (\textit{D40}), Fig.~\ref{fig:rdd_visualization} reveals more classes, such as \textit{Repair} and \textit{D50}.
-RDD2022 also includes images that have no or unidentifiable road damage (e.g., last image in Fig.~\ref{fig:rdd_visualization}).
-In addition, RDD2022 employs gray or black masks to obscure certain areas within some images (e.g., the first image in Fig.~\ref{fig:rdd_visualization}).
+RDD2022 also includes images that do not have identifiable road damage (e.g., the last image in Fig.~\ref{fig:rdd_visualization}).
+In addition, some images employ gray or black masks to obscure certain areas (e.g., the first image in Fig.~\ref{fig:rdd_visualization}), requiring pre-processing before the application to avoid introducing noises to model learning.